Anthony-Margotta/section_grader/README.md

 It creates a grade book file ready for upload to Compass.

 ### What is `generate_grader_data.py`?
-`generate_grader_data.py` is a script for generating fake submission data, for the purpose of testing `sectionGrader.py` and providing examples that contain no information relating to real students.
+`generate_grader_data.py` is a script for generating fake submission data, for the purpose of testing `sectionGrader.py` and providing examples that contain no information connected to real students.
 It takes a course section CSV and then creates a student roster, submission info, and simulated student submissions.

 ### Other files
 - `.idea/` directory is a collection of project files used by the PyCharm IDE, where this project was completed